ARM-software/astc-encoder/README.md

 * Source code
 * Full specification of the ASTC data format
-* Binaries for Windows, Mac OS X and Linux (x86, 32-bit)
+* Binaries for Windows, Mac OS X and Linux

 # Getting Started

 First, accept the [license](license.txt) and download the source code.
-In the subdirectories Win32, Mac OS X and Linux32 are binaries for Windows, Mac OS X, and Linux (x86 versions).
+The `Binary` subdirectory contains executable binaries for Windows, Mac OS X, and Linux.
 If you are running on another system, you might like to try compiling from source.

 Open a terminal, change to the appropriate directory for your system, and run the astcenc encoder program, like this on Linux or Mac OS: